Advanced Search

 -

-Build a search query using either the visual editor or in FlyQL.
+Build a search query using either the Visual Editor or FlyQL Editor.

 What's the difference between the visual editor and FlyQL queries?

-- Saved Queries can only be edited in FlyQL
+- Note: Saved Queries can only be edited in FlyQL

 Visual Editor